2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Revenue was comprised of the following for the periods presented:

-For the three and six months ended June 30, 2020, 46% and 35% of revenues were recognized at a single point in time, and 54% and 65% of revenues were recognized over time, respectively.
-For the three and six months ended June 30, 2019, 35% and 55% of revenues were recognized at a point in time, and 65% and 45% of revenues were recognized over time, respectively.
+For the three months ended March 31, 2021 and 2020, 55% and 21% of revenues were recognized at a single point in time, and 45% and 79% of revenues were recognized over time, respectively.

 Cost of Revenues

 Gaming experience and Super League brand related advertising costs include the cost of ad production, social media, print media, marketing, promotions, and merchandising.
 The Company expenses advertising costs as incurred.
 Advertising costs are included in selling, marketing and advertising expenses in the accompanying statements of operations.
-Advertising expenses for the three and six months ended June 30, 2020 were $20,000 and $87,000, respectively.
-Advertising expenses for the three and six months ended June 30, 2019 were $54,000 and $84,000, respectively.
+Advertising expenses for the three months ended March 31, 2021 and 2020 were $134,000 and $67,000, respectively.

 Technology Platform and Infrastructure Costs

-Technology platform and infrastructure costs include (i) allocated personnel costs, including salaries, noncash stock compensation, taxes and benefits related to our internal software developers and engineers, employed by Super League, engaged in the operation, maintenance, management, administration, testing and enhancement of our proprietary gaming and content technology platform, (ii) third-party contract software development and engineering resources engaged in developing and enhancing our proprietary gaming and content technology platform (iii) the amortization of capitalized internal use software costs, and (iv) technology platform related cloud services and broadband costs.
+Technology platform and infrastructure costs include (i) allocated personnel costs, including salaries, noncash stock compensation, taxes and benefits related to our internal software developers and engineers, employed by Super League, engaged in the operation, maintenance, management, administration, testing and enhancement of our proprietary gaming and content technology platform, (ii) third-party contract software development and engineering resources engaged in developing and enhancing our proprietary gaming and content technology platform (iii) the amortization of capitalized internal use software costs, and (iv) technology platform related cloud services, broadband and other technology platform costs.